 Concision and word choice

 Many questions ask for the clearest, least redundant phrasing.
 When meaning is equal, the shortest grammatical answer usually wins.
-Watch for "DELETE the underlined portion" options; they're often correct.
+Full guide: redundancy and wordiness.
+Wrong-word meaning (not just tone): word choice and diction errors.
+Watch for "DELETE the underlined portion" options; they're often correct when the text is redundant.

 Rhetorical skills questions